projectbismark/bismark-passive/README.md

 protocols.
 See the `reserved_flow_indices` enum in `src/constants.h` for the full list.
 2. (Version 2+) Dropped packets support added in file format version 2.
+3. (Version 3+) Starting in version 3, cnames and domain names are anonymized seprately.
+Prior to version 3, the "cnames anonymized?" field was nonexistent.

 Complexity of resource usage
 ----------------------------